Elao/form.js/doc/choice.md

 # Choice

-The Choice plugin is ment to be the Javascript side of the [Symfony2 Choice Type](http://symfony.com/doc/current/reference/forms/types/choice.html).
+The Choice plugin is meant to be the Javascript side of the [Symfony2 Choice Type](http://symfony.com/doc/current/reference/forms/types/choice.html).

-A Choice is a form field that ask the user to pick none, one or several values in a defined set of value.
+A Choice is a form field that asks the user to pick none, one or several values in a defined set of values.
 A Choice field by default is 'collapsed': a `select` tag.
 A Choice field can be 'expanded' in wich case it's a group of radio or checkbox inputs.
 A Choice field can be 'multiple', allowing the user to pick several values in the set, in witch case it's either a group of checkbox or a select tag with a 'multiple' attribute.